fetux/django-ems/docs/timetracking.rst

 Employee Time Tracking
 ======================

-django-timepiece allows employees to keep track of their time on projects.
+django-ems allows employees to keep track of their time on projects.

 Entries
 =======